 Since there are a limited number of openings each year students should have their application on file at a BCTC campus by December 15th for the next school year.
 Late applications will be considered on a space available basis.

-To schedule a tour, please contact the Student Services Office at the East (Oley) or West Campus (Leesport) Phone: 610-374-4073. * Please note, due to the COVID-19 pandemic, touring our labs and facilities is currently not available.
+To schedule a tour, please contact the Student Services Office at the East (Oley) or West Campus (Leesport) Phone: 610-374-4073.

 Although you will find a great deal of information on this Web site and in our literature, you cannot fully appreciate the quality of our programs and facilities without seeing them for yourself.
 We invite you to tour our labs and meet our instructors.
 Come see what makes BCTC one of the premier technical schools in Pennsylvania and why it may be a good choice for you.